Helping Our Kids Handle Anger

 If you want your child's behavior to change, it starts with you.

-By acknowledging your anger it sets the example for them to follow.
-They want to be like you so use it!
-If you're not up to apologizing, the next time you overreact, just say OOPS!
-For more on this read my blog When You Or Someone You Love Gets Angry.
+By admitting your anger you set the example for them to follow.
+Remember they want to be like you so use it for good!
+If you're not quite ready for that, next time you overreact, just say OOPS!
+For more tip on this read my blog When You Or Someone You Love Gets Angry.

 Model healthy anger

 You are the most powerful role model your kids have.
 This doesn't mean you have to be perfect.
-But you can start by using tools like I messages and time-outs when you get upset.
+Start by using tools like I messages (stating how you feel not changing them) and time-outs when you get upset.
 They'll want to copy you so why not use that to your advantage?

-Start by giving them a clear message that anger is a normal, healthy emotion - for kids too.
-Everyone has a right to their feelings and for kids to learn that anger is healthy will shift them emotionally for the better.
+Give kids a clear message that anger is a normal, healthy emotion - for everyone.
+They have a right to feel angry because it's normal.
+Children often get taught the opposite - that anger isn't nice or necessary.
+Encourage them to deal with their feelings directly.
+Stuffing or ignoring them them hurts their emotional intelligence.
 Give them permission to express it.
 If that scares you a little, keep reading.
 You're not alone!

-Once they know what their anger looks like, create a game plan.
+Once kids know what their anger looks like, create a game plan with them.
 If you don't have one for yourself make it a family activity.
 These are some great tools to teach your kids.

 Tips for kids and anger: